Voluntary People's Druzhina: Russia

-As of the beginning of 2009, more than 34 thousand public law enforcement formations were active in Russia, in which more than 363 thousand people were members.
-At the same time, about 40 thousand crimes were disclosed annually and over 400 thousand administrative offenses were revealed.
+As of the beginning of 2009, more than 34,000 public law enforcement formations were active in Russia, in which more than 363,000 people were members.
+At the same time, about 40,000 crimes were disclosed annually and over 400,000 administrative offenses were revealed.

 The modern day Moscow City Police and Saint Petersburg City/Leningrad Oblast Police continue to maintain Druzhinnik forces of their own.

-In April 2014 Druzhina forces were reorganised in every Russian region under the regional and city police forces.
+Beginning in April 2014 Druzhina forces were reorganised in every Russian region under the regional and city police forces.